stutishah251-arch/Articles/NSI-article.md

 unauthorized access, data breaches, and malware infections.
 Prevention focuses on stopping attacks before they occur, while protection ensures that systems and data remain secure even if an attack is attempted.

--Use firewalls and intrusion detection/prevention systems to monitor and block unauthorized network access.
+- Use firewalls and intrusion detection/prevention systems to monitor and block unauthorized network access.

--Install and regularly update antivirus and anti-malware software to detect and remove malicious programs.
+- Install and regularly update antivirus and anti-malware software to detect and remove malicious programs.

--Use strong passwords and multi-factor authentication (MFA) to prevent unauthorized user access.
+- Use strong passwords and multi-factor authentication (MFA) to prevent unauthorized user access.

--Encrypt sensitive data during storage and transmission to protect it from interception.
+- Encrypt sensitive data during storage and transmission to protect it from interception.

--Regularly update software and security patches to fix vulnerabilities in the system.
+- Regularly update software and security patches to fix vulnerabilities in the system.

--Implement access control policies so that users only access the resources they need.
+- Implement access control policies so that users only access the resources they need.

--Perform regular security audits and network monitoring to detect suspicious activities early.
+- Perform regular security audits and network monitoring to detect suspicious activities early.

--Train employees about cybersecurity awareness to avoid phishing and social engineering attacks.
+- Train employees about cybersecurity awareness to avoid phishing and social engineering attacks.

 ---